ONSdigital/csvcubed/external-docs/docs/guides/configuration/measure-configuration.md

 A point to remember about measures is that they must be accompanied by units, which represent in what intervals or units the observation is being measured in.
 Units can be defined by being attached to observations the same way that measures can when all observations in a column use the same measure/unit, or they can be defined in a dedicated units column.
-For more information on defining units, see the [configuring units](./units.md) page.
+For more information on defining units, see the [unit configuration](./unit-configuration.md) page.

  ## Inheritance